 Le Mans Series, by RSR.

 Yokohama celebrates its 40th anniversary of operation in the U.S.

 AVID® ENVigor™ debuts at LA Auto Show.

 Yokohama earns OE fitments on 2010 Toyota Prius and 2010 Toyota 4Runner

 Yokohama-sponsored off-road racers Heidi and Cameron Steele win back-to-back championships.
 Heidi wins the SCORE title in Class 6; Cameron the SNORE

-(Southern Nevada Off Road Enthusiasts) championship in Unlimited Truck division.
+(Southern Nevada Off-Road Enthusiasts) championship in the Unlimited Truck division.